gopi-suvanam/scribbler/README.md

 - **Cell Buttons:**
     - To get the output of a cell press play ► button on the cell menu (or Cmd/Ctrl-Enter on keyboard after selecting the cell).
     - The cell menu also has buttons for moving the cell up ↑, down ↓, adding a new cell ✛ and deleting the current cell ☓.
+- **Saving and Opening:**
+    - A notebook can be seved from File->Save.
+This will save it in the browser storage.
+    - You can open it using File->Open.
+    - Note that if browser data is cleared the files will be lost.
 - **Exporting and Importing:**
     - A notebook can be downloaded as json (has a default extension of .jsnb).
 IT can be loaded back into the app.
 The notebook or only the output can also be downloaded as html.
     - A .jsnb file can also be directly loaded into the app by suffixing the url of the file after "#" something like: https://app.scribbler.live/#link_to_file.jsnb.
 The url of the file should be accessible by the browser through GET method.